arvidn/libtorrent/trunk/docs/manual.rst

 resumed.
 This is typically a good way of avoiding race conditions when setting configuration options on torrents before starting them.

+If ``auto_managed`` is true, this torrent will be queued, started and seeded automatically by libtorrent.
+When this is set, the torrent should also be started as paused.
+The default queue order is the order the torrents were added.
+They are all downloaded in that order.
+For more details, see queuing_.

-``storage_constructor`` can be used to customize how the data is stored.
+``storage`` can be used to customize how the data is stored.
 The default storage will simply write the data to the files it belongs to, but it could be overridden to save everything to a single file at a specific location or encrypt the content on disk for instance.
 For more information about the ``storage_interface`` that needs to be implemented for a custom storage, see `storage_interface`_.

+The ``userdata`` parameter is optional and will be passed on to the extension constructor functions, if any (see `add_extension()`_).

 The torrent_handle_ returned by ``add_torrent()`` can be used to retrieve information about the torrent's progress, its peers etc. It is also used to abort a torrent.

-The ``userdata`` parameter is optional and will be passed on to the extension constructor functions, if any (see `add_extension()`_).

-The second overload that takes a tracker url and an info-hash instead of metadata (``torrent_info``) can be used with torrents where (at least some) peers support the metadata extension.
-For the overload to be available, libtorrent must be built with extensions enabled (``TORRENT_DISABLE_EXTENSIONS`` must not be defined).
-It also takes an optional ``name`` argument.
-This may be 0 in case no name should be assigned to the torrent.
-In case it's not 0, the name is used for the torrent as long as it doesn't have metadata.
-See ``torrent_handle::name``.

-If the torrent doesn't have a tracker, but relies on the DHT to find peers, the ``tracker_url`` can be 0.

 remove_torrent()